-- 6.1 The Supplier must: - (a) attend Progress Meetings with the Buyer and provide Progress Reports when specified in the Order Form; and - (b) where the Order Form states that Financial Transparency Objectives apply, cooperate with the Buyer to achieve the Financial Transparency Objectives and, to this end, will provide a Financial Report to the Buyer: - (i) on or before the Start Date; - (ii) at the end of each Contract Year; and - (iii) within 6 Months of the end of the Contract Period, and the Supplier must meet with the Buyer if required within 10 Working Days of the Buyer receiving a Financial Report.
+- 6.1 The Supplier must: - (a) attend Progress Meetings with the Buyer and provide Progress Reports when specified in the Order Form; and - (b) where the Order Form states that Financial Transparency Objectives apply, cooperate with the Buyer to achieve the Financial Transparency Objectives and, to this end, will provide a Financial Report to the Buyer: - (i) on or before the Start Date: - (ii) at the end of each Contract Year; and - (iii) within 6 Months of the end of the Contract Period, and the Supplier must meet with the Buyer if required within 10 Working Days of the Buyer receiving a Financial Report.

-- 6.2 The Supplier must keep and maintain full and accurate records and accounts, including the maintenance of Open Book Data, in accordance with Good Industry Practice and the Law on everything to do with the Contract: - i) during the Contract Period; - ii) for 7 years after the End Date or such other date as agreed between the Parties; and iii) in accordance with GDPR, including but not limited to the records and accounts stated in the definition of Audit in Joint Schedule 1 and the Supplier shall make available its Financial Representative at reasonable times and on reasonable notice, during the Contract Period and up to 18 Months after the End Date, to answer questions that the Relevant Authority or an Auditor may have on those records and accounts, any Financial Report or Open Book Data.
+- 6.2 The Supplier must keep and maintain full and accurate records and accounts, including the maintenance of Open Book Data, in accordance with Good Industry Practice and the Law on everything to do with the Contract: - (a) during the Contract Period; - (b) for 7 years after the End Date or such other date as agreed between the Parties; and - (c) in accordance with GDPR, including but not limited to the records and accounts stated in the definition of Audit in Joint Schedule 1 and the Supplier shall make available its Financial Representative at reasonable times and on reasonable notice, during the Contract Period and up to 18 Months after the End Date, to answer questions that the Relevant Authority or an Auditor may have on those records and accounts, any Financial Report or Open Book Data.

-- 6.3 The Relevant Authority or an Auditor can Audit the Supplier during the relevant Contract Period and for up to 18 Months from the End Date of the Contract and, in the case of CCS, for up to 18 Months from the latest End Date to occur under any Call-Off Contract. - 6.4 During an Audit, the Supplier must: - (a) allow the Relevant Authority or any Auditor access to: - (i) any Sites, equipment and Supplier's System used in the performance of the Contract to verify all contract accounts and records of everything to do with the Contract and provide copies for an Audit; and (ii) Supplier Staff; and - (b) provide information within the permitted scope of the Audit to the Relevant Authority or to the Auditor and reasonable cooperation at their request. - 6.5 Where the Audit of the Supplier is carried out by an Auditor, the Auditor shall be entitled to share any information obtained during the Audit with the Relevant Authority and the Relevant Authority shall use reasonable endeavours to ensure that its Auditor does not unreasonably disrupt the Supplier or its provision of the Deliverables, save insofar as the Supplier accepts and acknowledges that Audits carried out by Auditors are outside the control of the Relevant Authority. - 6.6 If the Supplier: - (a) is not providing any of the Deliverables, or is unable to provide them, it must immediately: - ii) tell the Relevant Authority and give reasons; - iii) propose corrective action; and - iv) provide a deadline for completing the corrective action; and then the Supplier must notify the Buyer in writing as soon as practicable setting out the actual or anticipated effect of the event.
+6.3 The Relevant Authority or an Auditor can Audit the Supplier during the relevant

+Contract Period and for up to 18 Months from the End Date of the Contract and, in the case of CCS, for up to 18 Months from the latest End Date to occur under any Call-Off Contract.

+- 6.4 During an Audit, the Supplier must: - (a) allow the Relevant Authority or any Auditor access to: - (i) any Sites, equipment and Supplier's System used in the performance of the Contract to verify all contract accounts and records of everything to do with the Contract and provide copies for an Audit; and - (ii) Supplier Staff; and - (b) provide information within the permitted scope of the Audit to the Relevant Authority or to the Auditor and reasonable cooperation at their request. - 6.5 Where the Audit of the Supplier is carried out by an Auditor, the Auditor shall be entitled to share any information obtained during the Audit with the Relevant Authority and the Relevant Authority shall use reasonable endeavours to ensure that its Auditor does not unreasonably disrupt the Supplier or its provision of the Deliverables, save insofar as the Supplier accepts and acknowledges that Audits carried out by Auditors are outside the control of the Relevant Authority.

+6.6 If the Supplier:

-- (b) becomes aware of an event that has occurred or is likely to occur in the future which will have a material effect on the: - (i) Supplier's currently incurred or forecast future Costs; and - (ii) forecast Charges for the remainder of the Contract;
+- (a) is not providing any of the Deliverables, or is unable to provide them, it must immediately: - (i) tell the Relevant Authority and give reasons; - (ii) propose corrective action; and - (iii) provide a deadline for completing the corrective action; and - (b) becomes aware of an event that has occurred or is likely to occur in the future which will have a material effect on the: - (i) Supplier's currently incurred or forecast future Costs; and - (ii) forecast Charges for the remainder of the Contract;